An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Revision of XZ2021

-In this section, we reveal and revise descriptions in \cite{XZ2021} to provide clear information to readers and the active learning community.
-Furthermore, \citet{XZ2021} published their source code on GitHub in March\footnote{ \url{https://github.com/SineZHAN/ComparativeSurveyIJCAI2021PoolBasedAL}}, thus we study the difference of Uniform on Table~\ref{tab2:tab3}.
+In this section, we reveal and revise descriptions in \cite{XZ2021} to study the conflicting conclusions in previous benchmarks and provide clear information to the active learning community.
+We appreciate that \citet{XZ2021} published their source code on GitHub.\footnote{ \url{https://github.com/SineZHAN/ComparativeSurveyIJCAI2021PoolBasedAL}} Thus we could examine the difference from our settings.